 One of the most crucial aspects of estate planning is appointing people you trust to step in for you when you can’t act for your self.
 Two of the most prominent of these roles are the executor of your estate and your agent with power of attorney.
-The two roles may be filled by the same person, but the roles themselves are very different.
+The two roles may be filled by the same person, but they themselves are very different.
+Knowing the differences between them can help you make the exact right decisions on who should fill those roles.

 What Is an Executor of an Estate?